TL;DR

 - Test mobile experience: Mobile-Friendly Test

-- Optimize images (WebP format), reduce JavaScript, use CDN
+- Optimize images (WebP format), reduce JavaScript, use a CDN

-- CTA button must be above the fold on mobile
+- The CTA button must be above the fold on mobile

 Important

-Quality Score is historical metric — changes you make today won't immediately raise QS.
-Takes 1-2 weeks for Google to accumulate sufficient data.
+Quality Score is a historical metric — the changes you make today won't raise QS immediately.
+It takes 1-2 weeks for Google to accumulate enough data.
 Be patient and consistent.

 Historical QS recovery: when to "reset" a keyword